 As the hands-on programs of monitoring & evaluation and technical assistance continued to develop in Illinois, RSI's reputation for reliable information spread nationally through CourtADR.org, RSI's online resource center.
 The creation of CourtADR.org prompted RSI to take another giant step – this time from serving just Illinois to serving courts across the country.

 In 2013, thanks to a grant from the Office of the Illinois Attorney General, RSI had the opportunity to “practice what we preach.”
 We took on responsibility for developing and administering three foreclosure mediation programs in the northern part of the state; conducting mediator training for our programs and those of program partners in the central and southern parts of Illinois; creating and providing an online case management and monitoring system for programs under the grant; and conducting a statewide evaluation of all programs under the grant.

 With each growth step, RSI has taken on greater responsibility for providing reliable information and expert assistance so that court ADR programs can function with the highest quality and in the most consistent manner.
-The future has yet to be written, but challenges are likely and RSI plans to meet them and continue to do so with the quality and reliability that have made it one of the most respected organizations in court ADR.
+The future has yet to be written, but challenges are likely and RSI plans to meet them and continue to do so with the quality and reliability that have made it the most respected organization in court ADR.